zxzhijia/GoPiGo-Driven-by-Tensorflow/README.md

 GoPiGo robot driven autonomously by trained CNN using retrained Tensorflow inception 3.
 Run server.py on laptop or desktop with wifi by typing:
 ```
-python server.py --model=LOCATION of the trained .pb file --labels=LOCATION of the trained label .txt file
+python server.py --model=LOCATION of YOUR .pb FILE --labels=LOCATION of YOUR .txt LABEL FILE
 ```
 What server code is doing: